skyler120/dsfa_s19/web-2019sp/policies.md

 To encourage collaboration, instructors will allow students to provide the (first) answer to a question.
-Students who demonstrate exceptional ability to answer their peers' questions on Piazza will be rewarded for their mastery of material and dedication to the course by a small bonus to their final grade.
+Students who demonstrate exceptional ability to answer their peers’ questions on Piazza will be rewarded for their mastery of material and dedication to the course by a small bonus to their final grade.
 If the initial student answer seems insufficient, begin a follow-up and collaborate to improve the student answer.
 Posting